 If there is a large infestation of rats on your property, for example, you may find them leaving their nest during the day.

 Generally, rats are more nocturnal creatures unless there are lots of them living in one area, then they are more likely to make an appearance!

 Rats are very cautious rodents, and clever too.
 They are fully aware of all the dangers that other animals and people pose to them.

-They have predators on foot (cats eat rats, for instance), and also predators in the air (birds of prey).
-To reduce the chances of being an easy meal for a predator, rats will travel through covered areas and will do most of their traveling after sundown.
+They have predators on foot (cats eat rats, for instance) and predators in the air (birds of prey).
+To reduce the chances of being an easy meal for a predator, rats will travel through covered areas and do most of their traveling after sundown.